wearebraid/vue-formulate/README.md

 ### What is Vue Formulate?

-Vue Formulate is the easiest way to build forms using Vue.
-Please read the [comprehensive documentation](https://vueformulate.com) for guidance on using Vue Formulate within your own projects.
+Vue Formulate is the easiest way to build forms with Vue.
+Please read the [comprehensive documentation](https://vueformulate.com) for live code examples and guidance on using Vue Formulate in your own projects.

 <p align="center"><a href="https://vueformulate.com"><img src="https://assets.wearebraid.com/vue-formulate/read-the-docs.png" /></a></p>